linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 02 Term and Volatility Structures of Interest Rates.md

 #### US Treasuries

-Available options on US Treasuries are options various interest rates and T bond futures options.
-Options on various Treasury interest rates (13-week, 5-year, 10-year, and 30-year)²⁰ are cash settled contracts but these contracts are not liquid.
+Available options on US Treasuries are options on various interest rates and T bond futures options.
+Options on various Treasury interest rates (13-week, 5-year, 10-year, and 30-year)²⁰ are cash settled contracts, but these contracts are not liquid.
 On the other hand, options on T bond futures are very liquid.
 However they contain complex delivery options (details are discussed in Chapter 9) and futures themselves are already derivatives.
 Hence T bond futures options are derivatives on derivatives.

 There are not enough options to construct a volatility surface for Treasuries, as shown in Figure 10.5.